 We’re going to take a closer look at average UK household energy consumption and what factors are relevant.
 We will also compare the UK’s energy consumption with that of different countries around the world.

 As you may have heard on the news, the UK energy market crisis is driving up energy costs and putting several energy suppliers out of business.
 As a result, we have currently paused our supplier switching services, however, we hope to return as soon as possible.
 To learn more about this and stay updated you can read our page on the UK energy crisis.

-What is the average energy consumption of the UK in kWh?
+What is the average energy consumption in the UK in kWh?

 What’s a kWh?

 Before you can understand how much energy your home consumes, it’s important to find out a little more about how energy is measured.
 Household energy consumption in the UK is measured in terms of kilowatt hours, or kWh.
 A kilowatt is 1,000 watts.
 A kilowatt hour is a measurement that equals the amount of energy you would use if you had a 1,000 watt appliance running for an hour.
 So for example, if you had a 1,000 electric radiator on for an hour, it would use up one kWh.

 Smaller appliances take a lot longer to consume a kWh.
 Even the brightest light bulb is normally only 100 watts.
 This means it would take 10 hours to consume 1kWh of energy.
 A 2,000 watt appliance on the other hand would have an average energy consumption of 1 kWh every 30 minutes.